kenttan0214/graphql-codegen-poc/README.md

 This repository is a proof-of-concept (POC) demonstrating how to setup the GraphQL Code Generator to auto generate the GraphQL Resolvers Typescript type.

-Manually maintaining the GraphQL operation types or the complete absence of types can lead to many issues:
+## Why Generate Types?

-1. outdated typing (regarding the current Schema)
+Manually maintaining GraphQL operation types, or the complete absence of types, can lead to many issues including outdated typing, typos, and partial typing of data.
+By automating and generating the typing of GraphQL operations, you can improve the developer experience and the stability of the stack.

-2. typos
+## How It Works
-3. partial typing of data (not all Schema's fields has a corresponding type)
+The GraphQL Code Generator uses a schema and a set of documents (queries, mutations, subscriptions) to generate Typescript types for GraphQL operations.
+In this POC, we use a local schema and a set of sample documents to generate the resolver types.

-For this reason, automating and generating the typing of GraphQL operations will both improve the developer experience and stability of the stack.
+The generated resolver types are based on the schema and the documents, and include types for queries, mutations, and subscriptions.
+These types are then used by the resolver functions to ensure type safety.

 ## Available Scripts